cedaniel200/example-of-Screenplay-Rest-and-SOAP/README.md

-# rest-api-screenplay
+# Example of Screenplay-rest
+## Consuming a SOAP and Rest web service with Screenplay-rest
-Project where the used of the serenity screenplay pattern with cucumber and gradle for testing rest API.
-For this automation the services exposed by <https://www.reqres.in/> are used.
+Project where the used of the serenity screenplay pattern with cucumber and gradle for testing rest API and SOAP API.

+For this automation the services exposed by <https://www.reqres.in/> (Rest) and <http://www.thomas-bayer.com/axis2/services/BLZService?wsdl/> (SOAP) are used.

 The application was built with the following tools and languages: